 They are herbivores and usually forage at dawn and dusk.
-The ears of this species are especially important in thermoregulation, with smaller size ears preventing heat loss in cold climates.
+The ears of this species are critical in thermoregulation, with smaller ears preventing heat loss in cold climates.

 The Alaska marmot is also known as the Brooks Range marmot or the Brower’s marmot, and they can be found on the slopes of the Brooks Range in Alaska.

-The Alaska marmot feed mainly on plants, grass, berries, moss and lichen and some roots.
+The Alaska marmot feeds mainly on plants, grass, berries, moss, lichen, and roots.

 They are sometimes hunted for their warm fur and as food by the Alaskan natives.